famitzsy8/dPASP_ASEOPerformance/README.md

 # Research Project: Analysis of ASEO Approximation Algorithms for PASP Likelihood Inference

 This technical report is a project made for the course "Atividade Curricular em Pesquisa" (MAC0215) at the Mathematics and Statistics Institute of Universidade de São Paulo (IME-USP).
 It serves mainly to shed a better light on the performance of an approximation algorithm implemented into the [dPASP framework](https://github.com/kamel-usp/dpasp), developed at the [Knowledge-Augmented Machine Learning Research Group (KAMEL-USP)](https://github.com/kamel-usp).
-The project was supervised by [Denis Maratani Mauá](https://www.ime.usp.br/ddm/) and put into practice by no-one less than myself, Yuri Simantob.
+The project was supervised by [Denis Maratani Mauá](https://www.ime.usp.br/ddm/) and put into practice by myself.

 ## Abstract